 Once you’ve picked and purchased your mix, you should plan to sow your wildflower seeds in March.
 To do that, we’ve created a quick ten step plan for you to follow.

-- Sow at a rate of 5g per m2
+Scatter the seed at a rate of 5g per m2

 See how our customer utilised his wildflower seed to put a previously empty planter in his garden to good use and can now enjoy his fuss-free foliage and daily wildlife visitors!